jenkinsci/xunit-plugin/README.md

 When choose the "Custom Tool" as tool type a path to the user XSL must be provided.
 The path is relative and the plugin lookup the provided relative path using the following priority:

-1.  on Jenkins master
+1.  on Jenkins controller
-2.  on Jenkins slave
+2.  on Jenkins agent
 3.  relative to workspace

 You could also provide an URL to the stylesheet.